swsamleo/Paper-Viz/Codes(Final_Version)/violin_class_user_guide.md

 ## **🔭Introduction to Paper-Viz (Violin plot)**

-Paper-Viz (Violin_plot) is a library for making scientific scatter graphics in Python.
+Paper-Viz (Violin_plot) is a library for making scientific violin graphics in Python.
 It is built based on matplotlib and pandas libraries and its plotting function operate on dataframes.

-Paper-Viz (Violin_plot) helps you plot elegant and professional scatter chart in an accurate and efficient manner to meet the publications requirements.
-Additionally,  it provides an easy way to add/delete elements and adjust chart, such as trend lines.
+Paper-Viz (Violin_plot) helps you plot elegant and professional violin plot in an accurate and efficient manner to meet the publications requirements.
+Additionally,  it provides an easy way to add/delete elements and adjust chart.
 ## **📕Installation**

 Paper-Viz official releases can be installed from `` PyPI ``